-26 Years Ago: Clint Black Gets First Platinum Album With ‘Killin’ Time’
+27 Years Ago: Clint Black Earns His First Platinum Album With ‘Killin’ Time’

-Twenty-six years ago today, on Jan.
-23, 1990, Clint Black had one million reasons to celebrate.
-It was on this day that the singer-songwriter earned his first platinum album with his Killin’ Time record.
+Twenty-seven years ago today, on Jan.
+23, 1990, Clint Black had one million reasons to celebrate: It was on that date that the singer-songwriter earned his first platinum album with his Killin’ Time record.

 Killin’ Time, which was released in 1989, was Black’s very first album.
 Black wrote or co-wrote all 10 songs on the project, and four of the tracks became No. 1 hits, including the record’s title track and his debut single, “A Better Man.”